GloMC/ServersManager/README.md

-# LoadBalancer
+# Servers manager

-This is an API that help you with load balancing or even matchmaking.
+this api used to automate adding servers on the proxy during runtime without hassle and with simple load balancing

 # Todo
 * RedisBungee